MSRConnections/Azure-training-course/Content/Batch/Azure Batch HOL.md

     _Opening the resource group_

-1. Wait until "Deploying" changes to "Succeeded," indicating that the Batch account has been deployed.
+1. Wait until "Deploying" changes to "Succeeded," indicating that the Batch account and the storage account have been deployed.

 	> Refresh the page in the browser every now and then to update the deployment status.
 Clicking the **Refresh** button in the resource-group blade refreshes the list of resources in the resource group, but does not reliably update the deployment status.